-Most articles providing geometric properties in the context of penalized estimation treat the LASSO. \cite{TibshiraniTaylor12} show that the LASSO residual $Y - X\betaLASSO$ is the projection of $Y$ onto the so-called LASSO null polytope $\{z \in \R^n: \|X'z\|_\infty \leq \lambda\}$.
+Most articles providing geometric properties in the context of penalized estimation treat the LASSO. \cite{TibshiraniTaylor12} show that the LASSO residual $Y - X\betaLASSO$ is the projection of $Y$ onto the so-called LASSO null polyhedron $\{z \in \R^n: \|X'z\|_\infty \leq \lambda\}$.
 From this result, the authors derive an explicit formula for the Stein's unbiased risk estimate that provides an unbiased estimator for $\E(\|X\betaLASSO - X\beta\|_2^2)$.
-This geometric result also lays the groundwork for selective inference \citep{LeeEtAl16}, for deriving screening procedures \citep{ElGhaouiEtAl12,WangEtAl13}, and to describe the accessible LASSO models in \cite{SepehriHarris17}.

-For basis pursuit, geometrical considerations focus on dealing with the $l_1$-recovery in the noiseless case and are aimed at deriving the phase-transition curve \citep{DonohoTanner09b}.

-The very recent article of \cite{Minami20} generalizes some results of \cite{TibshiraniTaylor12} to SLOPE and shows that the number of non-null clusters (the quantity $\|\model(\betaSLOPE)\|_\infty$ in our article) appears in the Stein's unbiased risk estimate for SLOPE estimator.

-For the sake of completeness we mention that in the present paper, we provide a convex null set in Proposition~\ref{prop:convexnullset} that generalizes the concept of the LASSO null polytope to all norm-penalized least-squares estimators, where the projection of $Y$ onto this set yields the estimation residuals.
+This geometric result also lays the groundwork for selective inference \citep{LeeEtAl16}, for deriving screening procedures \citep{ElGhaouiEtAl12,WangEtAl13}, and to describe the accessible LASSO patterns in \cite{SepehriHarris17}.
+For basis pursuit, geometrical considerations focus on dealing with the $\ell_1$-recovery in the noiseless case and are aimed at deriving the phase-transition curve \citep{DonohoTanner09b}.
+The recent article of \cite{Minami20} generalizes some results of \cite{TibshiraniTaylor12} to SLOPE and shows that the number of non-null clusters (the quantity $\|\patt(\betaSLOPE)\|_\infty$ in our article) appears in the Stein's unbiased risk estimate for SLOPE estimator.
+For the sake of completeness we mention that in the present paper, we provide a convex null set in Proposition~\ref{prop:convexnullset} that generalizes the concept of the LASSO null polyhedron to all norm-penalized least-squares estimators, where the projection of $Y$ onto this set yields the estimation residuals.